ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 Your service must use the [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec) in order to be interoperable with clients using [`ipfs pin remote`](../reference/kubo/cli.md#ipfs-pin-remote) commands.
 :::

-If you've decided that an existing service is right for you, learn [how to create your own pinning service](#create-your-own-pinning-service).
+If you've decided that creating your own pinning service is right for you, learn [how to create your own pinning service](#create-your-own-pinning-service).

 ## Use a third-party pinning service